 Cyprus has adopted a residency-based system of taxation, whereby physical presence in Cyprus exceeding 183 days in a tax year (1st January to 31st December) will constitute tax residency for individuals.

-Interest and dividends are liable to “defence contributions” instead of income tax, but non-Cyprus domiciles are exempt (except for minimal GeSY contributions).
+- Interest and dividends are liable to “defence contributions” instead of income tax, but non-Cyprus domiciles are exempt (except for minimal GeSY contributions).